-Some supplements may help prevent preeclampsia but do not help once you have the condition.
+Some supplements may help prevent preeclampsia.
+But they do not help once you have the condition.
 Others, intended to reduce symptoms once you have the condition, show mixed results in scientific studies.
 If you are pregnant, do not take anything without your obstetrician's approval.
-All supplements have side effects, and some may not be safe for women with certain medical conditions.
+All supplements have side effects.
+And some may not be safe for women with certain medical conditions.

-- Calcium (2,000 mg per day) -- If you have low levels of calcium or are at risk for high blood pressure, some studies show 2,000 mg of calcium per day may lower the risk of developing preeclampsia.
-Taking calcium does not seem to reduce risk of developing preeclampsia in healthy women, and not all studies show the same result.
+- Calcium.
+If you have low levels of calcium, or are at risk for high blood pressure, some studies show 2,000 mg of calcium per day may lower the risk of developing preeclampsia.
+Taking calcium does not seem to reduce the risk of developing preeclampsia in healthy women, and not all studies show the same result.

-- Vitamin D -- Some studies suggest that having low levels of vitamin D raise a pregnant woman's risk for preeclampsia.
-And one preliminary study found that taking vitamin D supplements appeared to reduce risk of preeclampsia.
-However, women in the study also consumed high levels of omega-3 fatty acids (found in fish oil), so researchers aren't sure if it was vitamin D or the combination that reduced risk.
+- Vitamin D. Some studies suggest that having low levels of vitamin D raise a pregnant woman's risk for preeclampsia.
+One preliminary study found that taking vitamin D supplements appeared to reduce the risk of preeclampsia.
+However, women in the study also consumed high levels of omega-3 fatty acids (found in fish oil).
+So researchers are not sure if it was vitamin D or the combination that reduced the risk.

-- Folic acid and vitamin B6 may help prevent symptoms in women with a history of preeclampsia and high homocysteine levels.
+- Folic acid and vitamin B6.
+May help prevent symptoms in women with a history of preeclampsia and high homocysteine levels.
 One study found a reduction in preeclampsia with supplementation of a multivitamin with folic acid.

-- Vitamin C (1,000 mg per day) and vitamin E (400 IU per day) may help reduce risk of preeclampsia.
-Some studies have found no effect, however.
+- Vitamin C and vitamin E. May help reduce risk of preeclampsia.
+However, some studies have found no effect.
 Neither seems to help once you have the condition.

-- Magnesium was shown to help reduce risk in one study, but another study showed no effect.
+- Magnesium.
+Was shown to help reduce the risk in one study.
+But another study showed no effect.

 Treatments for preeclampsia:

-These treatments require close supervision by your doctor.
+These treatments require close supervision by a doctor.

-- Studies show mixed results for l-arginine, an amino acid, given either intravenously (IV) or by mouth.
+- Studies show mixed results for l-arginine, an amino acid given either intravenously (IV) or by mouth.
 Your doctor should determine the dose.
-Some studies suggest that it may help when given long-term throughout pregnancy.
+Some studies suggest that it may help when patients take it throughout pregnancy.

-Herbs are generally a safe way to strengthen and tone the body's systems.
+Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, it is important to work with your doctor to diagnose your problem before starting treatment.
-You may use herbs as dried extracts (such as capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+You may use herbs as dried extracts (capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink two to four cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Note: Do not use these herbs without your doctor's supervision.
-All herbs have side effects, and some may not be safe for women with certain medical conditions.
+Note: DO NOT use these herbs without your doctor's supervision.
+All herbs have side effects.
+And some may not be safe for pregnant women or women with certain medical conditions.

 No studies have found any herbs effective for preeclampsia.
 Herbs that have traditionally been used to treat mild high blood pressure in pregnancy include: